PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Sending requests from the frontend
 \fancyfoot[L]{Ambrosch/Perzi}
 The requests were initially sent from the frontend by using the Fetch API, but this was later changed to axios to comply with the company's standards and the existing Drivebox application.
 Since only basic requests were made, switching from one technology to the other was fairly trivial, as the changes mainly affected property names and object syntax.
-An example comparison between fetch and axios is given in the chapter _Comparison between fetch and axios_.
+An example comparison between fetch and axios is given in chapter _Comparison between fetch and axios_.

 Requests for geofences are made once on initial loading of the application.
 A polling solution was considered, but was not implemented, as it would have negatively affected performance.
 Also, it was not seen as necessary to have geofences update in real time, because geofences would normally only be viewed and managed by a single user.\
 Request polling was initially implemented for geofence locks because individual geofence's locks did not update when using bulk locking operations.
 This was later found to be a problem with React not re-rendering and was solved by moving the React state up.